FennerEduardo/web-component-form-angular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+## Build:component

+Run `npm run build:component` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests